 Posted: October 26, 2020

-In the final podcast of Info Cubic’s Back to Business series, “Hiring and Background Screening Trends: What Lies Ahead,” our team discusses recently recent hiring and background screening trends, along with what lies ahead as businesses continue to deal with the COVID pandemic.
+Our team recently dove into finding the recent hiring and background screening trends, along with what lies ahead as businesses continue to deal with the COVID pandemic.

 What Trends are We Seeing Right Now?

 Thankfully, we have passed the initial “panic stage” that occurred during the onset of the pandemic when businesses were rapidly sending their employees home.
 Unfortunately, though, it seems like COVID-19 might continue to impact things for at least the next six-to-nine months.

 Here are a few of the trends that we are seeing in the employment and background screening sector.
 Some of these trends may be short lived while others may be here to stay.

 Remote working is most likely a short-term deal for many companies, although it does have the potential to be a long term or even a permanent solution.
 Many companies are getting used to it and it’s working really well.
 And, keep in mind, office buildings are a big overhead expense that companies could choose to avoid at this time of budget trimming.

 If remote working remains a long-term trend, it does present some challenges.
 In our last podcast, we discussed how drug test positivity rates have been skyrocketing during the pandemic.
 Many HR professionals have probably had reasonable suspicion training, which involves observing a person’s behavior, being able to smell alcohol and seeing if an employee is stumbling around or slurring.
 Unfortunately, if your employees are working remotely, you can’t see them, so there’s a good chance that they could be doing something that you don’t know about.